SwissTPH/Game_theory_rabies/README.md

 #### 1. Strategy analysis (`strategy_analysis.py`)

 This script runs the payoffs calculation using the mean values for different strategies and saves the yearly results for some intermediary and final outputs.
+Running time:  ~ 5 minutes.

 ##### 1.1.
 Prerequisites
 Data dependencies: